Khiladi 786: Plot

-On reaching Mumbai, two families in the same house pretend that they are from the Police.
-Bahattar is constantly trying to woo Indu, but she's having none of it, since she already has a boyfriend named Azad Reddy.
-Azad is in jail, and whenever he is released, he performs some stupid act due to which he is put back in jail.
+On reaching Mumbai, two families in the same house pretend that they are from the police.
+Bahattar is constantly trying to woo Indu, but she's having none of it since she already has a boyfriend named Azad Reddy.
+Azad is in jail, and whenever he is released, he performs some stupid act, due to which he is put back in jail.
 On learning about Azad, Bahattar helps Indu break him out of jail.
 Due to this act, Indu realises that Bahattar is a nice person and develops an affection for him.
-After reuniting Azad and Indu, Indu and Bahattar are saying goodbye to one another, when they learn that the other's family are not cops.
-Azad interferes and talks rudely to Indu and tries to slap her, but is stopped, slapped and pushed away by Bahattar.
-Indu now realises that Bahattar is a better person to marry, and holds his hand and walks home.
+After reuniting Azad and Indu, Indu and Bahattar are saying goodbye to one another when they learn that the other's family are not cops.
+Azad interferes and talks rudely to Indu and tries to slap her, but is stopped, slapped, and pushed away by Bahattar.
+Indu now realizes that actually she is in love with Bahattar and Bahattar is the person whom she will marry.
+She holds Bahattar’s hand and walks home.

-Now Indu and Bahattar tell Mansukh, who has by now already learnt the truth about the families, to continue the act and not let each family know the truth about the other.
-But sadly on the wedding day, they learn the truth.
+Now Indu and Bahattar tell Mansukh, who has by now already learned the truth about the families, to continue the act and not let each family know the truth about the other.
+But sadly, on the wedding day, they learn the truth.
 Immediately, Azad and his goons abduct Indu.
 Bahattar and TT fight them and rescue Indu.
-TT realises that Bahttar is the perfect man for her and blesses their alliance.
-To top the happiness, Tehattar Singh arrives, who is now a real police officer in Mumbai, and thus the family is reunited.
+TT realizes that Bahattar is the perfect man for her and blesses their alliance.
+To top the happiness, Tehattar Singh (Akshay Kumar) arrives, who is now a real police officer in Mumbai, where it ends up with them reunited with his brother Bahattar, and the family gets reunited together, and Bahattar and Indu get married.